Skip to main content

 Initial Integration

 Advanced instructions are available at the Crashpad home page if you can't find what you're looking for or prefer to build Crashpad from the source.
-Backtrace's fork of Crashpad is available on Github, which contains easy CMake build instructions and also hosts daily binary builds for Android, Linux, Windows, Mac and more.
+Backtrace's fork of Crashpad is available on Github, which contains easy CMake build instructions and also hosts binary builds for Android, Linux, Windows, Mac and more.
 If you would like additional assistance, don't hesitate to contact support@saucelabs.com.

 Update Your Application